ImreSamu/docker-postgis/README.md

 ## Versions (2023-08-20)

-Supported architecture: `amd64` (also known as X86-64)"
+We provide multi-platform image support for the following architectures:

+- `amd64`: Also known as X86-64.
+Use `--platform=linux/amd64` when specifying the platform.
+- `arm64`: Also known as AArch64.
+Use `--platform=linux/arm64` when specifying the platform.

+Notes:

+- The `arm64` architecture support is still experimental.
+Please refer to the 'arch' column in the version information to determine whether an `arm64` version is available for a specific release.
+- We currently do not support 32-bit architectures.
+Our images are only available for 64-bit architectures.

-Recommended version for new users: `postgis/postgis:15-3.4`
+### Recommended Versions for New Users

+For those new to PostGIS, we recommend the following image versions:

+- `postgis/postgis:15-3.4`: This image includes a minimal setup of PostgreSQL with the PostGIS extension.
+- `postgis/postgis:15-3.4-bundle`: This image includes additional geospatial-related extras along with PostgreSQL and PostGIS.

 ### Debian - bookworm  (recommended)

-* This Docker-PostGIS version has a cautious release cycle to guarantee high stability.
+- This Docker-PostGIS version has a cautious release cycle to guarantee high stability.
-  * By "cautious", we mean it does not always have the latest versions of geos, proj, gdal, and sfcgal packages.
+  - By "cautious", we mean it does not always have the latest versions of geos, proj, gdal, and sfcgal packages.
-* We use PostGIS, geos, proj, gdal, and sfcgal packages from the Debian repository.
+- We use PostGIS, geos, proj, gdal, and sfcgal packages from the Debian repository.
-  * In the Debian Bullseye repository, the versions are: geos=3.9, gdal=3.2, proj=7.2, and sfcgal=1.3.9.
+  - In the Debian Bullseye repository, the versions are: geos=3.9, gdal=3.2, proj=7.2, and sfcgal=1.3.9.
-* This version is easy to extend and has matured over time.
+- This version is easy to extend and has matured over time.
-* PostgreSQL 11 is not compatible with PostGIS 3.4, so it remains on PostGIS 3.3.
+- PostgreSQL 11 is not compatible with PostGIS 3.4, so it remains on PostGIS 3.3.
 Please note that after November 9, 2023, PostgreSQL 11 will reach its [end-of-life (EOL)](https://www.postgresql.org/support/versioning/) and will no longer receive support.

 <!-- bookworm_begin  -->
 | `imresamu/postgis:` tags | Dockerfile | Arch | OS | Postgres | PostGIS |